Project Blue Sword-B: Assaulting the Vietnamese position

 At 1330 hours onwards PLA artillery fire, from sabotage fire to suppression fire, the main force of the assault team to 604 positions, 968 high local direction to launch attacks.
 At the same time the electronic countermeasures Laoshan 52 and 49 positions each jamming station (group) continued to carry out suppressive jamming on the enemy 122nd regiment to battalion and 1st battalion to company command network.
 1336 hours, the PLA commando force captured the surface position of 604 position and started to search and fight holes.
-According to the PLA electronic countermeasures detachment's records, the Viet Cong made several attempts to make contact with forward units during this period, but to no avail: 13:19: the enemy 122nd regiment to which it belonged: "The enemy is firing at ...... ......
+According to the PLA electronic countermeasures detachment's records, the PAVN made several attempts to make contact with forward units during this period, but to no avail: 13:19: the enemy 122nd regiment to which it belonged: "The enemy is firing at ...... ......
 The order ......" was drowned out by the jamming; 13:22: the enemy 168th Artillery Brigade 1st Battalion cursed at the gun watch: "...... you sent the report, why can't I hear ...... fuck, China put jamming, ......"

 The PLA infantry first assault team quickly attacked, rushing through the minefield via the passageway straight to the 604th position.
 Meanwhile, the 416th Regiment 82nd Mortar Company implemented escort fire to cover the infantry impact.
-The 1st Commando's deputy leader, Luo Buji, led the team to the front and blew up three consecutive VC fire points, quickly breaking through to the front of position 604.
+The 1st Commando's deputy leader, Luo Buji, led the team to the front and blew up three consecutive PAVN fire points, quickly breaking through to the front of position 604.
 The whole team fought cleanly and took only seven minutes to occupy the surface position.
-It then immediately moved on to search for Viet Cong shelters and cantonment holes, and covered the 2nd Commando attack with firepower.
+It then immediately moved on to search for PAVN shelters and cantonment holes, and covered the 2nd Commando attack with firepower.